Revisiting the $A_L$ Lensing Anomaly in Planck 2018 Temperature Data: Introduction

 The overall message from the Planck Collaboration in the final 2018 papers is that \lcdm\ continues to successfully describe the Planck measurements.
 Since the first Planck cosmological data release, however, the Planck data have shown several closely related internal tensions with \lcdm\ at the $2-3\sigma$ level, which have been discussed extensively in the Planck papers and subsequent literature.

 CMB photons are deflected by gravitational lensing from large-scale structure and this effect can be measured by arcminute resolution CMB experiments \citep[e.g.,][]{das/etal:2011,vanengelen/etal:2012}.
+For the range of multipoles probed by Planck ($\ell<2500$), convolution with the lensing kernel leads to a smoothing out of the acoustic structure in the temperature spectrum, slightly lowering the peaks and filling in the troughs \citep[e.g.,][]{hu:2000}.
+On smaller angular scales there is also an overall enhancement of power due to transfer from the lower multipoles \citep[Figure~6 of][]{lewis/challinor:2006}, however this is a minor effect at the Planck noise levels.

 The Planck 2018 temperature and polarization data show a $2.8\sigma$ preference for the phenomenological lensing amplitude parameter, $A_L$ \citep{calabrese/etal:2008}, to exceed the physically expected value of unity \citep{planck2016-l06}.
 The marginalized constraint is $A_L=1.180\pm0.065$.\footnote[3]{The 1D $A_L$ posteriors are reasonably approximated as Gaussian and so we quote mean and standard deviation (SD) throughout this work.
 The standard deviation and 68\% credible interval are similar in all cases.} This behavior is not present in the reconstruction of the lensing deflection field from higher-point statistics of the Planck maps.
 The Planck 2018 lensing reconstruction constraint on an overall phenomenological rescaling amplitude, relative to the full Planck \lcdm\ best fit model, is\footnote[4]{An analysis using the more recent PR4/NPIPE processing of the Planck data yields $A_{\phi\phi}=1.004\pm0.024$ \citep{carron/mirmelstein/lewis:2022}.} $A_{\phi\phi}=1.011\pm0.028$ \citep{planck2016-l08}.

 We show constraints on $A_L$ from several published analyses of Planck data in Table~\ref{table:existingAL}.
 Throughout this paper, the labels `\texttt{lowl}' and `\texttt{lowE}' refer to the Planck 2018 low-multipole temperature and E-mode likelihoods covering $2\leq\ell\leq29$.
 The $\ell\geq30$ Planck polarization (TE and EE) spectra do not show a meaningful preference for $A_L>1$, although their impact when combined with TT depends more strongly on the data version and analysis choices \citep[e.g., Section~3.10 of][]{planck2016-l05}.